AndyNichol3/MineSweeperCpp/README.md

-# Minesweeper Console Game
+# Minesweeper Terminal Game

-This  is a console-based Minesweeper game in C++.
+This  is a terminal-based Minesweeper game in C++.

 ## Overview

-This Minesweeper game is a basic console-based version of the timeless classic.
+This Minesweeper game is a basic terminal-based version of the timeless classic.

 ### Features